 Unfortunately I lost First Blood but despite suffering -1 to my reserve rolls every reserve came in during turn 2.
 The Doom spent the game snipping away at units [after deviating 12"], taking the odd guardsman here and there.
 The Ymgarls came out of some woods and messed up a Leman Russ that had been pounding away on my nids.
 The Mawloc mishapped off the board in turn 2 but popped back up to take out the stormtroopers who wiped out the Ymgarls.
 It all came to a head when the Hive Tyrant managed to get into assault his command squad, which brought them in range of the Doom and when he rolled three 6s for Leadership on Spirit Leech they all got sucked away.
 Ben called it then as he didn't see how he could recover.
 A good result, but I still have to beat his 'crons.

-Amongst it all I've started back painting the Dark Vengeance Chaos Cultists [I'll take some updated pics tonight] that's got a bit more colour on them.
+Amongst it all I've started painting the Dark Vengeance Chaos Cultists again [I'll take some updated pics tonight] and got a bit more colour on them.
 I'm really not achieving a quick result, I hoped they'd be easy to paint but there's so many bits, straps, belts, loops, pipes, guns, shoes, skin, hair - it goes on.
 I'm concentrating on 11 of them and I've started to rust up the weapons - another effect that seems to be taking ages for a decent result but not quite worth the amount of effort that's going in.
 Progressing nonetheless though and even with just these I'd gladly tick off one of my To-do's

 And last night I actually sat down and looked at my new Defence Line 'master'.
 I got a couple of packs of Milliput recently to make up for the cheap epoxy putty that you can't sculpt with.
 Last night I did the two short and two halves [and joins] of the long pieces.
 I've not put the holes in the base of the facing sides like my own version.
 I wasn't sure how they might cast so decided to leave them out for simplicity.
 Anyways, the holes fit more with my scheme so making them more generic allows other folks patterns come to the fore.
 Another couple of nights work and they should be done, then I have to go about the mould making and casting process, I'm sure my mate Liam will be able to help though.
 Need to work out if I should be going resin or plaster on these...